straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 <no results to list>
 ```

-As we can see there are no Service Principals yet, let's create one now.!
-This can be done by calling the HTTP API directly or you can use the vault cli.
+As we can see there are no Service Principals yet, let's create one now!
+This can be done by calling the HTTP API directly or you can use the vault cli:

 ```sh
 $ vault read azure/creds/reader